paolobenve/myphotoshare/README.md

 * clustering of places with too many photos is done by the k-means algorithm, better than the previous one, which remains a "legacy"
 * added options `js_minifier` and `css_minifier` to specify what minifier to use: web services or local ones
 * removed `thumbnail_generation_mode` option: only cascade method is left, parallel and mixed methods are removed
+* new option `show_media_name`: decides whether to show the media name below the thumbnail when showing an album

 ### version 3.2 (January 7, 2018)